Krrish1999/SerenityAI/README.md

 ## ⚙️ Setup and Installation

-Follow these steps to get MindWell up and running on your local machine.
+Follow these steps to get Serenity Ai up and running on your local machine.

 ### Prerequisites